signal18/replication-manager/README.md

 ## DESCRIPTION

-**replication-manager** Hight Availabilty utilities to manage MariaDB 10.x GTID replication.
+**replication-manager** is an hight availabilty solution to manage MariaDB 10.x GTID replication.
-It compute topology health and trigger slave to master promotion (aka switchover), or elect a new master on failure detection (aka switchover).
+It detect topology and monitor health to trigger slave to master promotion (aka switchover), or elect a new master on failure detection (aka switchover).

-To perform switchover and still preserve data consistancy, replication-manager uses a mechanism similar to common MySQL failover tools such as MHA:
+To perform switchover, preserving data consistancy, replication-manager uses a mechanism similar to common MySQL failover tools such as MHA:

   * Verify replication settings
   * Check (configurable) replication on the slaves